Ed has designed an exceedingly tiny spindle: the Bee Hummingbird.

 Just as the Bee Hummingbird is the smallest living bird, the Jenkins Bee Hummingbird is the tiniest functional spindle!

-Each Bee will come in a little container with one extra shaft, and an earring shaft/post.
+Each Bee will come in a little container with one extra shaft.

 1) These spindles are seriously TINY – they can only spin very fine yarns referred to a cobweb.
 They are not suitable for anything else.